 Documented has gathered all of the resources we can find to help immigrant New Yorkers.
 New links will be added and the following pages will be constantly updated.
 If you would like us to add information to this list or have questions, please reach out to us at firstname.lastname@example.org.

 Funds for financial relief

 - List of emergency aid money currently being distributed by different nonprofit organizations.

 - We are not associated with these organizations.

-- Excluded Workers Fund: How It Will Work for Undocumented Immigrants
+- Excluded Workers Fund: How to apply